-Once a defendant has been convicted of a crime, a confiscation order may be put in place in order to ensure said defendant cannot benefit from the financial proceeds of their crimes.
+Once a defendant has been convicted of certain scheduled offences, a confiscation order may be put in place in order to ensure the defendant cannot benefit from the financial proceeds of their crimes.

 Benefits of Criminal Activity

-When determining the amount of benefit a particular individual has received as a direct result of crime, the court is entitled to make some assumptions.
+When determining the amount of benefit a particular individual has received as a result of crime, the court may be entitled to look at lifestyle and make certain assumptions.

 If the lifestyle provisions apply then for the previous 6 years, all expenditure and acquisitions during that time may be assumed to form part of the benefit figure, this figure is unlikely to be reflective of the actual criminal ‘benefit’ and will often require the instruction of an accountant to establish the true position.

 Once a benefit figure is determined then the onus is on the defendant to provide details of his assets this often involves argument as to ownership and values.